durability-labs/archivist-docs/learn/architecture.md

 ### Retrieval

-Data retrieval is straightforward:
+To retrieve data:

 1. A client requests data by manifest CID
 2. If blocks are available locally, they are served directly
 3. If not, the block exchange protocol fetches them from peers who have them
 4. For erasure-coded datasets, missing blocks can be reconstructed from available parity data

-The block exchange protocol maintains want-lists and block presence information across connected peers, allowing efficient discovery and transfer of needed blocks.
+The block exchange protocol maintains want-lists and block presence information across connected peers for efficient discovery and transfer of needed blocks.

 ### Repair

 When a storage provider fails — goes offline, loses data, or stops proving — the system self-heals:

 1. The smart contract detects missed proofs and marks the slot as failed
-2. The failed provider's collateral is partially slashed; a portion funds the repair
+2. The failed provider's collateral is slashed, partially funding the repair
 3. The slot becomes available for a new provider
 4. The new provider reconstructs the slot data from the remaining slots using erasure coding
 5. The new provider generates a valid proof and fills the slot

-This is the "lazy repair" mechanism: repair happens on demand when failure is detected, rather than through continuous background replication.
-Erasure coding makes this possible because any sufficient subset of slots contains enough information to reconstruct any individual slot.
+Archivist also supports a "lazy repair" optimization: rather than eagerly repairing every failure immediately, the system can tolerate multiple node failures before triggering repair.
+Parameters like erasure code rate and proof frequency control this threshold.
+This avoids costly repairs for transient failures and reduces the bandwidth overhead and churn typical of eager-repair systems.
+Erasure coding makes this safe because any `k` of the `n` slots is sufficient to reconstruct any failed slot.

 ## Erasure Coding

-Archivist uses Leopard Reed-Solomon coding.
+Archivist uses [Leopard Reed-Solomon](https://github.com/catid/leopard) coding.
 A dataset with `k` original blocks is expanded to `n = k + m` blocks, where any `k` blocks are sufficient to reconstruct the original data.

 In the context of storage contracts:
 - A storage request specifies `nodes` (total slots) and `tolerance` (how many can be lost)